pvcraven/networking-class/source/labs/networking_layer/networking_layer.rst

 You may want to borrow my label maker to put the physical address of your Pi on the outside.

+You may wonder why I didn't teach you this earlier.

 Part 3 - NSLookup
 ^^^^^^^^^^^^^^^^^